 Obviously, you will do your best to keep your kids safe, but life has its own way of not listening to you either; so talk to your kids about the dangers of letting people give them rides--especially if they don't know them too well.
 I gave my kids a 'code word' that in the event there was EVER anyone telling them that: 'your mom said I am to pick you up because…' they were to back away from the person while asking loudly for the code word.
 If the person did not say the word immediately, they were to start running in a different direction towards other people or an open store/restaurant/etc AND screaming to attract attention and stop any possible issues from happening.
 Thankfully, they never had this problem but I honestly believe that if you asked them today, they would still know that word!

 The standards of common sense and respect also should be discussed or refreshed as well.
-Saying please, thank you, excuse me (and not with the drawn-out Steve Martin attitude either Lol) and being helpful if asked (depending on conditions obviously); will get them a lot farther in school and life, than 'beaking off' to everyone about everything with a bad attitude.
+Saying please, thank you, excuse me (and not with the long drawn-out Steve Martin attitude either Lol), and being helpful if asked (depending on conditions obviously); will get them a lot farther in school and life, than 'beaking off' to everyone about everything with a bad attitude.
+A quote I heard a while ago that sunk in fast is: 'You can't hate your way to the top'!
 Also remind younger kids to beware of strangers who ask them to 'help find a dog' and not to take candy/treats/drinks from anyone they don't know well!

-Smiling and being polite can diffuse ANY situation before it starts at any age; and learning the meaning of the word 'NO' (or at least the fact that there ARE consequences to ALL actions), is much easier when you are young!
+Smiling and being polite can diffuse ANY situation before it starts at any age usually; and learning the meaning of the word 'NO' (or at least the fact that there ARE consequences for ALL actions), is much easier when you are young!
 If you don't believe me, look at all the 2-80 year-olds (how sad is THAT age range) that throw drama fits anywhere at anytime to get whatever it is they want, and until they get what they want!
 Parents can ignore their screaming kid on the bus or in a store or restaurant (just like at home) all they want; but the other people in the store or on the bus are forming a flash mob and discussing what it WOULD take to straighten out the PARENT asap, and end that nonsense once and for all!
-LOL It may be 'cute' when a kid mouths you off at 4 years old; but it's NOT so funny when they are in their teens, 20's and 30's and lipping off their boss, a judge, their spouse, etc!
+LOL It may be 'cute' when a kid mouths you off at 4 years old; but it's NOT so funny when they are in their teens, 20's and 30's and lipping off their boss, their spouse, a stranger....or a judge!

 It's easier to teach now than rescue later; and much less painful and costly for all involved too!